 In January 2016, the FASB issued ASU No. 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities (ASU 2016-01) that will significantly change the income statement impact of equity investments held by an entity, and the recognition of changes in fair value of financial liabilities when the fair value option is elected.
-ASU 2016-01 becomes effective for the Company during the first quarter 2018.
-The Company is continuing to assess all potential impacts the updated standard will have on its consolidated financial statements and related disclosures.
+The Company adopted ASU 2016-01 during the first quarter 2018.
 Management currently believes the most significant impact will be the requirement to recognize all changes in fair value of available-for-sale equity securities in current period earnings.
 Previously, these changes in fair value were recognized as a separate component of comprehensive income.
+ASU 2016-01 will require a cumulative-effect adjustment to retained earnings as of January 1, 2018.
+The Company does not believe the cumulative-effect adjustment will have a material impact to its consolidated financial statements.